0xIntuition/intuition-docs/docs/guides/overview/the-primitives.md

 - Built-in access controls
 - Emergency response mechanisms

+## Economic Primitives

+Intuition's economic primitives include:
+- **Bonding Curves**: Dynamic pricing mechanisms for assets and tokens
+- **Trust Bonds**: Staking mechanisms for data verification
+- **Reward Systems**: Incentive structures for network participation

+Learn more about [Bonding Curves](/guides/bonding-curves) and how they enable automated market making and dynamic pricing in the Intuition ecosystem.

 These primitives work together to create a comprehensive development environment that addresses the core challenges in blockchain development.